KvalheimRacing/TEK4030/Assignment_1_User_Guide_&_Requirements.md

   <img src="img\unfurl_why_slack.png"><br><br>
 </div>

-For communicating with eachother, a sub-group or everyone in the course, we have created a [Slack team](unik4490.slack.com).
+For communicating with each other, a sub-group or everyone in the course, we have created a [Slack team](unik4490.slack.com).
 See invite on UiO mail.
 You can use the slack channel `assignment 1` for general questions about the assignment, and the channels `ros` and `control_theory` for discussion.

 **Slack** works in a browser, but it's highly recommended to [download](https://slack.com/downloads) it as an app on your computer (there is also as an app for android/iOS).
 You can get a quick intro to slack by watching [these](https://youtu.be/9RJZMSsH7-g) [three](https://youtu.be/W8_tGC8pNvI) [videos](https://youtu.be/gvJAcElFMUU).

+___

 ## Setup

 <div align="center">
    <br>